CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

 2.  **Configure your privacy settings**:

-    Update your privacy manifest to include Capgo's domains and APIs.
+    Update your privacy manifest to include CodePushGo's domains and APIs.

 3.  **Set up encrypted update channels**:

     Create separate channels for different deployment stages to ensure secure updates.

-Capgo ensures that 95% of active users receive updates within 24 hours, with a global success rate of 82% [\[1\]](https://capgo.app/).
+CodePushGo ensures that 95% of active users receive updates within 24 hours, with a global success rate of 82% [\[1\]](https://capgo.app/).
 The channel system also makes managing update targeting straightforward.

-### User Group Updates in Capgo
+### User Group Updates in CodePushGo

-Capgo allows you to securely target specific user groups during updates:
+CodePushGo allows you to securely target specific user groups during updates:

 | Update Type | Privacy Considerations | Implementation |
 | --- | --- | --- |
 | Beta Testing | Limits exposure to select users | Use a separate channel with restricted access |
 | Staged Rollouts | Gradual release to users | Distribute updates based on percentages |

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

-Capgo's detailed permissions ensure that only authorized team members can access and manage updates securely.
+CodePushGo's detailed permissions ensure that only authorized team members can access and manage updates securely.

 ## Summary